Chapter 4 : Jolt

 A childish query, but one that Scorpius would answer whole-heartedly, grinning.

 “Yes, yes, I know the drill.
 You’ll destroy me.
 You’ll ruin my life.
-You’ll murder my unborn child— but honestly, I keep your secrets for the asking.
+You’ll murder my unborn child -- honestly Potter I keep your secrets for the asking.
 You don’t have to threaten me every time.”
 Scorpius often wondered whether Albus didn’t understand the concept of trust, or whether he just preferred aggressive bullying.

 “We’re not friends, Malfoy.
 Get that through your thick head now.”
-He spat viciously, glaring at him through the mirror.
+He spat, glaring at him through the mirror.

 “I never said we were.”

-“You sound like hell.
-Just go lay down.
-I’ll get the tea.”
+“You sound like shit, Potter. go lay down.
+I’ll get some tea from the elves.”

 “I didn’t ask for—”

 “Will you just shut up and do as I say?!”
-Scorpius glared at Albus, whose brows drew up.
+Scorpius glared at Potter, whose brows drew up.
 He had not been expecting such ferocious insolence.

 “You don’t speak to me like that.”